opulencedeveloper/-React.js-http-normal-way-GET/README.md

-# This code was written for the purpose of teaching and reference
+# This code was written for the purpose of teaching and reference.